FlyPigChen/LOL_Classification/README.md

 ### Introduction

-This is a very trial for learning SVM in OpenCV.
+This is a very simple trial for learning SVM in OpenCV.
 In this project, I try to classify two types of images, one is Anny's while the other is Leesin's, by using SVM.

 For more detail, you may review the code.
 I am too lazy to write the readme file.
 I am very sorry for that.